webiny/webiny-js-data-mock/README.md

 yarn create-tenants --tenants=aChildTenant,anotherChildTenant,....
 ```

-But for that to work, you need a code from `./code/tenants/` folder in your project.
+But for that to work, you need a code from `./code/tenants/` diretory in your project.

 Just copy the files and import the plugins via the `createTenantsMockDataPlugins()` from the `index.ts` file.

 ## Create Completely Random Mock Data For Any Model

+### Add a custom authorizer which allows the `create-data-per-tenant` script to run

+To be able to run the `create-data-per-tenant` script, you need to add a custom authorizer to your project.
+You can do
+that by using the code in `./code/authorization` directory.

+Just copy the files and import the plugins via the `createAuthenticator()` from the `index.ts` file.

+### Creating the data

 You can create completely random mock data for any model by running: